Do expats from Wisconsin still need to pay state taxes?

 Wisconsin expatriates must first determine their residency status—resident, nonresident, or part-year resident—as this impacts their tax obligations.
 Residents are taxed on all income, while nonresidents and part-year residents are only taxed on Wisconsin-sourced income.

 Expatriates filing from abroad should use Form 1NPR for nonresident and part-year resident tax returns.
-All filers should ensure they report their global income and any Wisconsin-sourced income accurately.
+Residents must report worldwide income, while nonresidents and part-year residents must accurately report their Wisconsin-sourced income (and worldwide income for any resident portion of the year).

 Required Forms